-PROPORTION - is the dimensional measurement in terms of degree, size, extent, magnitude, amount, etc. of a certain element or subject in relation to the other within the context of comparison.
+PROPORTION - is the dimensional, theoretical, or empirical measurement in terms of degree, size, extent, magnitude, amount, etc. of a certain element or subject in relation to the other within the context of comparison or association.

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with PROPORTION.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with PROPORTION.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of PERSPECTIVE; Exploring and expressing consciousness towards the idea of PROPORTION as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of PROPORTION; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of PERSPECTIVE; Exploring and expressing consciousness towards the idea of PROPORTION as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of PROPORTION; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?